VibhuJawa/vqa-2018/README.md

 * Custom attention model [custom_attention_model.py](custom_attention_model.py)

 ## Cool Implimentation detail to save computation time:

 Here the custom change has been to pytorches dataloader to ensure that we can do padding based on the maximum of each batch even with pre-fetching with num_workers>2 in pytorch 0.3.1 .
 This essentially helps us make sure that each question length processed by an lstm is the max of that batch and not the global max hence saving a lot of computation time.

+## This tweak is no longer needed.
+Use [padded sequence](https://pytorch.org/docs/stable/nn.html#pad-packed-sequence) instead.

 Main Tweak: https://github.com/VibhuJawa/vqa-2018/blob/master/utils/dataloader1.py#L137

+##### No Longer Needed

 ## Combatibily:
 This code was written for pytorch 0.3.1 and will break in pytorch 0.4.1 because of changes in syntax, please update changes on your own.